-Big Sky Cottages are probably the most flexible self catering cottages you’ll come across in Norfolk as they are comprised of 3 different self contained dog friendly cottages which you can use in the following ways:
+Big Sky Cottages, just outside Winterton-on-Sea are probably the most flexible self catering cottages you’ll come across in Norfolk as they are comprised of 3 different self contained dog friendly cottages which you can use in the following ways:

 The pick is yours!

 Big Sky Cottages are owned by Diane LeGrice, a really lovely friendly welcoming lady and are attached to her own house (although you’d never know as she has cleverly separated the gardens and house).
 The whole property is surrounded by open fields and has a wonderful feeling of space, peace and tranquillity.

 The three holiday cottages used to be a nursery school for up to 40 children, which Diane ran until 2011 when she retired.
 It’s been really well converted, and a few of the original features still remain, such as the nursery sink in Ladybird, and several repainted, recycled items of school furniture.

 These three cottages are where you can bring the whole extended family, or maybe enjoy as a group of friends.
 The flexibility of the living arrangements gives you the chance to really enjoy a holiday in a large group without being on top of each other.